mvaibhav131/Pharmeasy-Clone/README.md

 ### Functionalities are:

-* Login
+* Login.
-* Searching Product using debouncing search
+* Searching Product using debouncing search.
-* Different pages based on different category
+* Different pages based on different category.
 * See more details about the product
 * Add and remove items from the cart
 * Payment process